See how Taylor has helped businesses, large and small.

 Over a six-year period, Taylor has expanded within the Dunkin’ network to a dozen deregulated states and thousands of stores for the procurement of electric and natural gas.
 Each region operates with little franchisee involvement, other than final decision making, and Taylor does the heavy lifting.

-The net benefit has been a 15-20% reduction in energy spend from what that individual franchisee would have procured on their own versus the group’s performance.
+The net benefit has been a 15-20% reduction in energy spend from what that individual franchisees would have procured on their own versus the group’s performance.
 That has resulted in millions of dollars saved for the members.

-Participants have also enjoyed the benefits of annual budgeting, savings analyses, contract and invoice tracking, as well as benchmarking store-by-store for energy performance Standards.
+Participants have also enjoyed the benefits of annual budgeting, savings analyses, contract and invoice tracking, as well as benchmarking store-by-store for energy performance standards.

 “Dunkin’ Donuts® franchisees participating in group energy purchasing through Taylor have seen considerable cumulative savings,” said Scott Murphy, Senior Vice President, Dunkin’ Donuts® Operations U.S. & Canada.
 “Energy costs are a large expense for quick service restaurants, so the ability to control and reduce these costs while making a positive impact on the environment provides a tremendous value to our franchisees”.